department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 - [Other Health Insurance Certification (VA Form 10-7959c)](http://www.va.gov/vaforms/form_detail.asp?FormNo=7959c), **and**
 - Documents related to your Medicare status:
   - **If you qualify for Medicare for any reason,** you’ll need to submit a copy of your Medicare card.
-  - **If you’re 65 years old or older and don't qualify for Medicare,** you’ll need to send us documentation from the Social Security Administration that confirms you don't qualify for Medicare benefits under anyone’s Social Security number.
+  - **If you’re 65 years old or older and don’t qualify for Medicare,** you’ll need to send us documentation from the Social Security Administration that confirms you don't qualify for Medicare benefits under anyone’s Social Security number.

 **To speed up the processing of your application, you can also send copies (*not* originals) of these optional documents:**
 - The page from the VBA rating decision showing your Veteran is permanently and totally disabled (or the death rating if you're a survivor)